Pumpkin Chocolate Chip Cookies

 Make ’em pretty.
 Set aside a few chocolate chips to put on top of the cookie dough balls after scooping them.
 It gives them that extra pretty bakery look.
 Yum! 😉

-Variations: Easily change up these cookies depending on what add-ins you like.
+Variations.
+Easily change up this recipe for pumpkin chocolate chip cookies depending on what add-ins you like.
 However, do not add too many or the ratio of dough to mix-ins will be off.

 • Try white chocolate chips or butterscotch chips.